Warley Primary School

 Impact

 All children at Warley Primary School experience opportunities to learn, participate, and compete in a number of different sporting activities during their PE lessons and the wider offering.
 Pupils at Warley are keen to compete and demonstrate excellent sportspersonship when doing so; they have the emotional resilience to accept both winning and losing.
-2022 saw our most successful year at the District Cross County to date, with some pupils going on to compete at County level.
+2023/24 saw us compete competitively at a number of events including District Swimming, District Dance and at different football competitions for both boys and girls.
+We achieved first place in the District Dance competition, against ten other local schools.

 Attendance at extra-curricular clubs is excellent and clubs are always running at full capacity.
 Pupils report enjoyment of these clubs and relish opportunities to make friendships outside of their own year group.